AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_02{sample}

-For setting data as a table, the "id", "parent", and "value" fields are required:
+Arranging data as a table is particularly useful when you store your data in a relational database table.
+This way of organizing data requires the "name", "value", id", and "parent" fields.

+Values are represented as sizes and colors of tiles, and names (as well as values) are shown in labels.
+The "id" and "parent" fields are used for identifying elements and specifying their hierarchy.

+That is how working with the table representation of data looks like:

 ```
 // create data